rkgIITBh/data-structures.github.io/HTML/radixSortAlgorithm.md

 bucket 0.
 The numbers 170 and 212 are placed in buckets 1 and 2.
 It is shown in the third row of the figure.
 For sorted sequence, we empty the buckets in sequence.

-- bkt-0 elements followed by bkt-1 and then bkt-2 elements
+- bkt-0 elements followed by bkt-1 and then bkt-2 elements as indicated.

 [C Program for Radix Sort](../CODES/radixSort/index.md)